 Ingredients Needed

-Spaghetti – I like a regular spaghetti noodle for this dish but you can use any shape that you like.
+Spaghetti – I like regular spaghetti noodles but you can use any shape that you like.
 Medium or small shells work great for this too.

 Ground beef – I like to use ground chuck but you can also substitute ground turkey!